 2. Keep Things Exciting

-It’s so important to go along with our mundane life and get into our routines, our schedules, especially the longer you’ve been married.
+It’s important to go along with our mundane life and get into our routines and schedules, especially the longer you’ve been married.
 You see couples who are less affectionate towards each other.

 Keep things exciting, whether to celebrate something.
 It doesn’t have to be a birthday or a holiday.
 It could be the smallest little thing.
-But, celebrate it, make it a big deal.
-Go on trips, schedule little fun vacations even if it’s a day trip.
+But celebrate it, make it a big deal.
+Go on trips, and schedule little fun vacations, even if it’s a day trip.
 Do something.

 It’s fun and exciting that will create a memory.
 Surprise each other.
 Harrell and I love to surprise each other, and we think it’s fun.
 Sometimes, it’s totally like silly small things.
-But, all of those things keep it exciting and keep it fun.
+All of those things keep it exciting and keep it fun.

 3. Make A Good Friendship